MK2112/minicorpus/Readme.md

 ## Improving the MiniPile Pipeline, Theoretically

 All of the above improvements and modifications aim to be specifically applicable within resource-constrained (e.g. academic) environments.<br>
 At a minimum, only the disk space for The Pile Deduplicated, its embedded version (I create a copy of Pile Deduplicated because I want to ensure index consistency), the clustering results and the MiniPile you want to sample from it are required.
-You will need a recent consumer-grade GPU for the embedding and clustering steps, but the sampling can again be done on a CPU-only machine.
+You will need a rather recent consumer-grade (CUDA-supporting) GPU for the embedding and clustering steps, but the sampling can again be done on a CPU-only machine.

 Imposing this constraint for accessibility naturally limits the reachable improvement space for the MiniPile pipeline.<br>
 The `04_improve_minipile.ipynb` notebook contains a theoretical section that discusses more fundamental improvements that could be made if the resource constraint was lifted.<br>